fuhaililab/sc2MeNetDrug/targetDrug.md

 <img src="pic/drugSelect.png" alt="drugSelect" style="zoom:50%;" />

 There will have two results: "Drug result of downstream network from cell type 1 to cell type 2" and "Drug result of downstream network from cell type 2 to cell type 1".
 Drug discovering result for each network will have one network plot shows the drugs discovering result for each genes in network, one table shows the information for each discovered drug and one plot shows the drug clustering result.
 For drug network plot, the nodes and links will be the same as what you see in corresponding downstream signaling network.
-However, the size of nodes denote whether this gene have drugs target on them.
-The large size denote this gene have at least one drug target on it.
+However, the size of nodes represent whether this gene have drugs target on them.
+The big size represent this gene have at least one drug target on it.
 You can see the drugs target on specific gene by click the corresponding node in plot.

 <p align="center"><img src="pic/targetDrugNetwork.png" alt="targetDrugNetwork" style="zoom:67%;" /></p>